 Discussions of compassion in my college courses have been-thought provoking.
 No topic, however, has generated more soul-searching than self-compassion.
 Kristin Neff, Ph.D., University of Texas, is a (if not the) leading scholar in this area.
-Google self-compassion and you will find numerous videos and other information from Dr. Neff.
+Her website, self-compassion.org, provides information, resources, and exercises.
 She suggests self-compassion involves:

 - Not being so critical in evaluating ourselves and our achievements or lack thereof.
 Being kind to ourselves, lightening up on judging ourselves harshly, lighten up on criticizing ourselves harshly.